Do Students Pay For Prescriptions In 2023?

 Do students pay for prescriptions?

 In England, if you are aged 16-18 and in full education, you can get all prescriptions for free.
 This means that if you’re in sixth form or college or your first year of uni you will not have to pay.
-However, once you are 19+ you will have to pay for most medications unless you’re exempt.
-Exemptions include those with disabilities, people who are receiving benefits or have a low income and all contraception products are also free.

 In Wales, Scotland and Northern Ireland prescriptions are free, it is only in England where you will have to pay once you’re over 19.

-Do uni students pay for prescriptions?
+Do uni students in England pay for prescriptions?

 No, if you’re in England, uni students do not get free prescriptions, unless you’re 18 and under.
 Once you’re over 19 you’ll have to pay for your prescriptions regardless of whether you’re in uni or not.
 For Scottish, Welsh and Northern Irish students studying in England, you can get an exemption card allowing you to continue receiving free prescriptions while in England.

-How much are prescriptions?
+How much are prescriptions in England?

-The current prescription charge in England is £9.35 per item.
+The current prescription charge in England is £9.65 per item.
 If you have a repeat prescription you can buy a prepayment certificate allowing you to pay for 3 or 12 months upfront.
-A 3-month pre-payment certificate costs £30.25 while a 12-month one costs £108.10.
+A 3-month pre-payment certificate costs £31.25 while a 12-month one costs £111.60.

 Are antidepressants free?

-No, in England antidepressants are not free, you’ll have to pay the standard charge of £9.35 per prescription.
+No, in England antidepressants are not free, you’ll have to pay the standard charge of £9.65 per prescription.
 This means you will most likely have to pay monthly for as long as you need your medication.
 In Wales, Scotland and Northern Ireland where there are no charges for prescriptions, antidepressants are free.

 Is contraception free?